Pennsylvania Rental Laws – an Overview of Landlord-Tenant Rights in Pittsburgh

 • Enter rented premises to perform important responsibilities, such as inspecting the rental unit or making repairs.

-• Conduct tenant screening for prospective tenants.
+• Conduct tenant screening for prospective tenants in Pennsylvania.

 • Charge a security deposit.